 A friend was browsing the internet one day a while back when he encountered a pop-up notification saying that he had been hacked and needed to call Microsoft specialists to clean his computer.
 He made that call.
 If you see a similar warning, as I did this morning (see below), don’t call.
 Don’t click.
-This warning is a hoax and it’s not even coming from your computer but from a hacker’s website.
+This warning is a tech support scam and it’s not really from your computer but from a hacker’s website.
 Close the browser window.

 I laughed and shook my head when I saw this pop up on my screen this morning.
 Why?
 I wasn’t even using a Microsoft Windows system!
 I was using my ASUS Chromebook Flip, which doesn’t even have an internal operating system.

 The virus warning page loaded when I was attempting to shop on LL Bean’s website.
 You can see from the screenshot that I mistyped llbean.com with llbean.cm.
 A hacker set up this website with the very intention of catching shoppers who simply misspell “.com” when they type quickly.
 When you call them (but you won’t, right?), they will ask for bank account or credit card information, and once they have it, they can either make purchases on your card or drain your checking account.